 When they need help

 There will come a time in a senior’s life when they can no longer provide adequate self-care.
 During that time, it’s the responsibility of family members to decide and be ready to determine what kind of care they will need.
 There are options like in-home caregivers, which help the elderly remain at home longer, which is one way to help them experience a greater quality of life because they are in a familiar environment.
+Additionally, Medicaid allows them to hire family members to care for them at home instead of hiring a home health aide.
+In this case, the seniors can register with CDPAP Agency, which is contracted with the Managed Long Term Care plan, and aides will provide supervision in the home.

 End-of-life care decisions are never easy but must be tackled as soon as you notice a senior needs them.
 However, if extensive care is needed, you may include other options to get the necessary attention they need 24/7.
 This will help the family members and the elderly transition gradually into their new way of life.